 We will take it up a notch with this professional HiFi studio headphone.
 The Sennheiser HD600 offer the best sound quality you will find in the market at this price range.
 With nearly perfect reviews from audio engineers gives no room to doubt.
 It is an ideal headphone for mixing and mastering in your recording studio.

 HD600 with a sophisticated design and elegantly finished in black and gray, offers a luxurious wide range of sounds and full and extended bass.
-As well as open-sounding highs with plenty of detail.
-If your pocket can afford an upgrade to HD650 you will exit winners.
+As well, open-sounding highs with plenty of detail.
+If your pocket can afford an upgrade to HD650, you will exit winners.

-conclusion: Sennheiser HD600 is the most expensive pair on our list for the best studio headphones.
+Conclusion: In general, we like affordable studio tools, because let’s face it, we may break them, lose them or at some point want to upgrade to something better.
+However, Sennheiser HD600 is the most expensive pair on our list for the best studio headphones.
 A pair which also does not provide reliable sound isolation compared to the others.
-Although the sound quality is unbeatable, clear and detailed with tight bass.
-This pair is ideal for almost all kind of electronic music.
+Although the sound quality is unbeatable, clear and detailed with tight bass, this pair is ideal for almost all kind of electronic music.
 If you have the budget and a quiet studio room with no noisy environment, then this is a perfect choice.

 Musicians who use it: D.Ramirez, Avicii, Audien, Max Cooper